microsoft/react-native-windows-samples/docs/IReactNotificationSubscription-api-windows.md

-## Description
 A subscription to a notification.
-The subscription is removed when this object is deleted or the [`Unsubscribe`](#Unsubscribe) method is called.
+The subscription is removed when this object is deleted or the [`Unsubscribe`](#unsubscribe) method is called.

 ## Properties
 ### Dispatcher
 `readonly`  [`IReactDispatcher`](IReactDispatcher) `Dispatcher`

-The [`IReactDispatcher`](IReactDispatcher.md) provided when the notification subscription created.
+The [`IReactDispatcher`](IReactDispatcher) provided when the notification subscription created.
 All notifications will be handled using this dispatcher.

 ### IsSubscribed
 `readonly`  bool `IsSubscribed`